Jablanica-Shebenik- a pearl in the Green Belt

 - The population of the Albanian-Macedonian border area of Jablanica-Shebenik is in sympathy with the plans for a protection area on both sides of the border.
 Most people accept the protection of their countryside and what this means in terms of restrictions on utilisation.

-Partners: PPNEA (Preservation and Protection of Natural Environment in Albania), MES (Macedonian Ecological Society), KORA (Coordinated research projects for the conservation and management of carnivores in Switzerland)
+Partners: PPNEA (Preservation and Protection of Natural Environment in Albania), MES (Macedonian Ecological Society), KORA (Carnivore Ecology and Wildlife Management)

 Sponsors: MAVA Foundation, German Federal Agency for Nature Conservation (BfN), EuroNatur sponsors